 Composer: None (Stock Music)

 Air Date: 4/20/1966

 Production #: 8528

-While searching for precious metals with Will, Dr. Smith discovers a bulbous, compact alien vessel.
-Finding himself trapped inside the spacecraft, Will embarks on a journey that transforms him into a super genius.
-Thereafter, Dr. Smith—attempting to duplicate the result—pilots the ship into outer space, returning to Priplanus as a decrepit, elderly man.
+While searching for precious metals with Dr. Smith, Will enters an alien vessel, embarks on a fantastic journey, and transforms into a super genius.
+Hoping to duplicate Will’s outcome, Dr. Smith pilots the ship into outer space and returns to Priplanus as a decrepit, elderly man.

-Hoping to discuss “multidimensional excursion vehicles” with Will, Dr. Smith prepares to manipulate the Robinson boy into sharing the secret behind his intellectual growth spurt.
-Immediately detecting the ulterior motives of his companion, Will describes Dr. Smith as “phony,” “transparent,” and unable to communicate on a high level of intellectual maturity—an amusing twist on the conversations between both characters, which normally consist of Dr. Smith easily persuading Will, an innocent and unsuspecting child, to participate in activities of a dangerous or unethical variety.
+Hoping to discuss “multidimensional excursion vehicles” with Will, Dr. Smith prepares to manipulate his young friend into sharing the secret of his intellectual growth spurt.
+Immediately detecting the ulterior motives of his sly companion, Will describes Dr. Smith as “phony,” “transparent,” and unable to communicate on a high level of intellectual maturity—an amusing twist on the conversations between both characters, which normally consist of Dr. Smith easily persuading Will, an innocent and unsuspecting child, to participate in activities of a dangerous or unethical variety.

 According to the Robot, the alien ship—revealed to be the property of a scaly, inarticulate humanoid—contains the ability to alter the molecular structure of its passengers.
-Given the random nature of the transformation process, viewers may question how Will and Dr. Smith manage to survive the extra-galactic spaceflight; let alone benefit from its chaotic effect on them.
+Given the random nature of the transformation process, however, one may question how Will and Dr. Smith manage to survive the extra-galactic spaceflight—let alone benefit from its chaotic effects.

-Prompted by Maureen, Major West brings the old Dr. Smith a bowl of hot soup and makes an effort to raise his spirits—a touching gesture that, though unappreciated by Smith, serves as a testament to the kind, compassionate qualities possessed by Don and the Robinson family.
+Prompted by Maureen, Major West brings the old Dr. Smith a bowl of hot soup and makes a genuine effort to raise his spirits—a touching gesture that, though unappreciated by Dr. Smith, serves as a testament to the kind, compassionate qualities of Major West and the Robinson family.

 Overall Quality: 6/10